Gallahorn/Ultraviolence/README.md

 ## 5. Click on the 3 dots on the Target Modlist row and choose the wabbajack file you downloaded in step 2.

+    If you are updating the list make sure you check Overwrite Installation.

 ![image](https://github.com/Gallahorn/Ultraviolence/assets/13502434/4b08152b-891d-4e32-a27f-c64e78997be5)